-- Total term contract value;
+- · Total term contract value;

-- Annual spend;
+- · Annual spend;

 - Adjusted total costs; and

 - Free cash flow.

 As of June 30, 2015, we had fully transitioned our term license arrangements to the aspenONE licensing model.
-For fiscal 2016 and beyond, we do not expect the changes to our licensing model to have any material impact on subscription revenue results.
-Consequently, we believe that starting in fiscal 2016, our performance indicators based on GAAP, including revenue, gross profit, operating income (loss), net income (loss), and trend in deferred revenue, will provide a more meaningful representation of business performance.
+The changes to our licensing model did not have any material impact on subscription revenue results for fiscal 2016, and we do not expect any material impact on subscription revenue results for fiscal 2017 and beyond.
+Consequently, we believe our performance indicators based on GAAP, including revenue, gross profit, operating income (loss), net income (loss), and trend in deferred revenue, now provide a more meaningful representation of business performance.